 We are able to provide physiotherapy treatments to those with ICBC or Worksafe BC claims.
 Please ensure you provide your personal health care number and claim number to the receptionist when booking.
-With regards to massage therapy, we are able to treat ICBC claims, but you will need to submit your own receipts to ICBC.
+With regards to massage therapy, we are able to treat ICBC claims and direct bill to ICBC.
 We are not able to provide massage therapy treatments to those with Worksafe BC claims.

 Do I need a doctor’s referral?